-Every element of the online training experience should aim at that red circle, and only at that red circle!
-Because no matter how much time, money and effort you invest in training, it doesn’t matter if you don’t get measurable results.
+Think of a dartboard.
+The SMART training objectives are the bull’s eye.
+Every element of the online training experience should be aimed at that red circle.
+Because no matter how much time, money and effort you invest in training, it doesn’t matter if you haven’t transferred the correct knowledge to participants.

 Focus on the Learner